 Remember, the insurance company claims adjuster is not your friend.
 The adjuster is an expert in dealing with property damage and personal injury claims.
 You can be confident the last thing any insurance company wants to do is pay you one penny more than required.

-Be sure to enter the statute of limitations expiration date in your calendar, into your computer, and on any cell phone calendar apps.
-Always make sure to give yourself plenty of reminders.
+Be sure to enter the statute of limitations expiration date in your calendar, your computer, and on any cell phone calendar apps.
+Make sure to give yourself plenty of reminders.

 How Much is Your Injury Claim Worth?